MichaelDrogalis/zombie/README.md

 # zombie

 A Clojure library designed to facilitate quick generation of test case data.
-Sometimes test cases can be simplified by amplifying the differences between data used for the test, and ignoring the similiarities.
+Sometimes test cases can be simplified by amplifying the differences between data, while at the same time ignoring any similiarities.
 This is best shown by the examples below.

 ## Installation